Ademola101/lendsqr-fe-test/README.md

 ## Project Description

 Lendsqr is a lending platform that allows users to lend and borrow money from each other.
-It is built with the following technologies:

 ## User Stories

-- User can sign in
+- User can sign
 - Authenticated user can  view  all customers information and loan details on their dashboard
 - Authenticated user can  view each customer information and loan details
 - Authenticated user can filter customers by name, organization, email, phone number, loan amount, and loan status